alpha-beta-soup/alpha-beta-soup.github.io/_posts/2016-06-05-laundering-noise.md

 Rather interesting is the apparently increasingly widespread use of telemeters, going back as far as 2010.
 It would be neat to start getting at this real-time source of data for various purposes.
 Route planning apps would love it.

 Anyway, so after some back-and-forth discussion between the acoustic engineer and I, I managed to get to the bottom of my data scraping issues.
-The final extraction scripts, instructions, and last-scraped data is avilable for use here.
+The final extraction scripts, instructions, and the most recently scraped data is avilable for use [here](https://github.com/alpha-beta-soup/mobile-road-extraction).
 The engineer did a test run on a small area of downtown Auckland.
 Running on a "spare computer at work", this small area took an entire hour to compute, so an area the size of the central isthmus could take anywhere from a few days to over a week.
 That's some pretty heavy calculation, but check out the result!

 <br>
 {% maincolumn "./assets/mobile-road/noise-test.png" "I'd give credit to my unnamed acoustic engineer for this map, but he's gone below the radar of my emails for a few weeks now." %}